-- a.
-Current cleft lip or palate defects not satisfactorily repaired by surgery or that prevent drinking from a straw or that may reasonably be expected to interfere with using or wearing military equipment. - b.
+a.
+Current cleft lip or palate defects not satisfactorily repaired by surgery or that prevent drinking from a straw or that may reasonably be expected to interfere with using or wearing military equipment.

+- b.
 Current ulceration of oral mucosa or tongue, excluding aphthous ulcers. - c.
-Symptomatic vocal cord dysfunction to include but not limited to vocal cord paralysis, paradoxical vocal cord movement, spasmodic dysphonia, non-benign polyps, chronic hoarseness, or chronic laryngitis (lasting longer than 21 days).
-History of vocal cord dysfunction with respiratory symptoms or exercise intolerance. - d.
+Symptomatic vocal cord dysfunction, including, but not limited to: - (1) Vocal cord paralysis. - (2) Paradoxical vocal cord movement. - (3) Spasmodic dysphonia. - (4) Non-benign polyps. - (5) Chronic hoarseness. - (6) Chronic laryngitis (lasting longer than 21 days). - (7) History of vocal cord dysfunction with respiratory symptoms or exercise intolerance. - d.
 Current olfactory deficit. - e.
-Recurrent, unexplained epistaxis requiring medical intervention within the last 2 years. - f.
-Current chronic sinusitis, current nasal polyp or polypoid mass(es) or history of sinus surgery within the last 2 years, excluding antralchoanal polyp or sinus mucosal retention cyst. - g.
+Greater than one episode of epistaxis requiring medical intervention (urgent care or emergency department treatment or procedure) in the past 24 months. - f.
+Current chronic sinusitis, current nasal polyp or polypoid mass(es) or history of sinus surgery within the last 24 months, excluding antrochoanal polyp or sinus mucosal retention cyst. - g.
 Current symptomatic perforation of nasal septum. - h.
-History of deformities, or conditions or anomalies of the upper alimentary tract, mouth, tongue, palate, throat, pharynx, larynx, and nose, that interfered with chewing, swallowing, speech, or breathing.
+History of deformities or conditions or anomalies of the upper alimentary tract, mouth, tongue, palate, throat, pharynx, larynx, and nose, that interfered with chewing, swallowing, speech, or breathing.

-5.8.
+6.8.
 DENTAL.

 - a.
 Current diseases or pathology of the jaws or associated tissues that prevent the jaws' normal functioning.
 A minimum of 6 months healing time must elapse for any individual who completes surgical treatment of any maxillofacial pathology lesions. - b.
-Temporomandibular disorders or myofascial pain that has been symptomatic or required treatment within the last 12 months. - c.
-Current severe malocclusion, which interferes with normal chewing or requires immediate and protracted treatment, or a relationship between the mandible and maxilla that prevents satisfactory future prosthodontic replacement.
+Temporomandibular disorders or myofascial pain that have been symptomatic or required treatment within the last 12 months. - c.
+Current severe malocclusion, which interferes with normal chewing or requires immediate and protracted treatment, or a relationship between the mandible and maxilla that prevents satisfactory future prosthodontic replacement. - d.
+Eight or more teeth with visually apparent decay, cavities, or caries.

-- d.
-Eight or more grossly (visually) cavitated or carious teeth.
-Applicants who are edentulous must have functioning dentures.
-Lack of a serviceable prosthesis that prevents adequate biting and chewing of a normal diet.
-Individuals undergoing endodontic care are acceptable for entry into the Delayed Entry Program only if a civilian or military dentist or endodontist provides documentation that active endodontic treatment will be completed prior to being sworn to active duty. - e.
-Current orthodontic appliances (mounted or removable, e.g., Invisalign®) for continued active treatment unless: - (1) The appliance is permanent or removable retainer(s); or - (2) An orthodontist (civilian or military) provides documentation that: - (a) Active orthodontic treatment will be completed before being sworn in to active duty; or - (b) All orthodontic treatment will be completed before beginning active duty.
+- e.
+Large edentulous areas of greater than four contiguous missing teeth, unless restored by a well-fitting prosthesis (e.g., fixed bridge, implants, or removable dentures) that allows for adequate chewing and processing of a normal diet. - f.
+Ongoing endodontic (root canal) treatment, unless the applicant is entering the Delayed Entry Program and a civilian or military dentist or endodontist provides documentation that active endodontic treatment will be completed before the anticipated date of being sworn to active duty. - g.
+Current orthodontic appliances (mounted or removable, e.g., Invisalign®) for continued active treatment unless: - (1) The appliance is permanent or removable retainer(s); or - (2) An orthodontist (civilian or military) provides documentation that: - (a) Active orthodontic treatment will be completed before being sworn in to active duty; or - (b) All orthodontic treatment will be completed before beginning active duty. - h.
+The presence of wisdom teeth (third molars), if currently symptomatic.

-5.9.
+6.9.
 NECK.

 - a.
-Current symptomatic cervical ribs. - b.
+Current presence of a cervical rib, if it has caused symptoms, including, but not limited to, thoracic outlet syndrome, subclavian vein thrombosis, or other symptoms of nerve or vascular compression. - b.
 Current congenital mass, including cyst(s) of branchial cleft origin or those developing from the remnants of the thyroglossal duct or history of surgical correction, within 12 months. - c.
 Current contraction of the muscles of the neck, spastic or non-spastic, or cicatricial contracture of the neck to the extent that it may reasonably be expected to interfere with properly wearing a uniform or military equipment, or is so disfiguring as to reasonably be expected to interfere with or prevent satisfactorily performing military duty.

-5.10.
+6.10.
 LUNGS, CHEST WALL, PLEURA, AND MEDIASTINUM.